DevToys-app/Website/src/Website/blog/_posts/the-journey-to-devtoys-2.0.md

 ### WinUI 3 and WebView

 DevToys 1.0 was a [UWP](https://learn.microsoft.com/en-us/windows/uwp/get-started/universal-application-platform-guide) app.
 While the programming language used is C# and XAML, the underlying runtime is not .NET, but [WinRT](https://en.wikipedia.org/wiki/Windows_Runtime).
 This can be seen as a Mac Catalyst equivalent but for Windows and Xbox (and the regretted Windows Phone).
-We couldn't use UWP for DevToys 2.0 as it doesn't allow us to run code dynamically in C#, a feature that .NET does provide.
+We couldn't use UWP for DevToys 2.0 as it doesn't allow us to run code dynamically in C#, meaning we couldn't make the app as extensible as we wished.

 The alternative was to use [WinUI 3 (WinApp SDK)](https://learn.microsoft.com/en-us/windows/apps/winui/winui3/), which is more recent, comes with Fluent UI by default, and can be used in .NET.
 Unfortunately, we quickly encountered an issue in WinUI 3 that we didn't have in UWP: the web view does not support transparency.
 Here's why this was a problem for us:
 1. Windows 11 introduced a new feature called [Mica](https://learn.microsoft.com/en-us/windows/apps/design/style/mica), a design material that renders the user's wallpaper in the app as a highly blurred texture.
 DevToys 1.0 uses this feature to make the app look more integrated with the system.
 To let this material render, the app's UI elements have to be semi-transparent.
 This means the WebView should also support a transparent background.
 This is supported in UWP, and even WPF, but [it is unfortunately not supported in WinUI 3](https://github.com/microsoft/microsoft-ui-xaml/issues/2992#issuecomment-670069746).